Part of the Chemical Proteomics and Proteogenomics unit

 Please feel free to contact us (email@example.com) and come visit us at KI Biomedicum.
 You will receive consultation free of charge, finding out about feasibility, details and better solutions for your project or your potential one.

-ChemProt is also the national facility expert of Chemical Proteomics within the Swedish infrastructure for biological mass spectrometry (BioMS).
+ChemProt is also the national unit expert of Chemical Proteomics within the Swedish infrastructure for biological mass spectrometry (BioMS).
 ChemProt is responsible for the entire Chemical Proteomics technology and also provider of protein structural analysis through HDX-MS. Through BioMS and SciLifeLab we can support your project and cover relevant costs of it by national funding.

-To book services of our facility please create a new application at the BioMS portal and when requested in the application form please select “Chemical Proteomics” as technology and then add “M.Gaetani” as BioMS contact.
+To book services of our unit please create a new application at the BioMS portal and when requested in the application form please select “Chemical Proteomics” as technology and then add “M.Gaetani” as BioMS contact.

 ChemProt makes use of proteome-wide orthogonal approaches to find out how small molecules work when incubated in cell cultures and in lysates.
 Most approaches can be provided with no molecular modification for chemical probe engineering.
 ChemProt can provide full pipelines reproducing the biological treatments of the phenotype of interest or operating the treatment planned with the users.
 ChemProt also offers hydrogen-deuterium exchange mass spectrometry (HDX-MS) for mapping and characterizing the target binding site, and monitoring other structural changes.
 Our outcomes include full data analysis, high confidence identification of most reproducible and treatment-specific MoA signatures and target candidates.
 Follow up support for consequent experimental and publication purposes are provided; consultation is always provided on request and free of charge, also to guide further planning.